fimiller/fimiller.github.io/index.md

 ## About Me

-I am a PhD Student at Northeastern University Department of Mathematics in the [Northeastern University Robust Autonomy Lab (NEURAL)](https://neural.lab.northeastern.edu/) under Professor David Rosen.
+I am a PhD Student at Northeastern University in the [Northeastern University Operations Reseaerch and Social Justice Lab](https://kaysemaass.wixsite.com/kayseleemaass/meet-the-team) under Professor Kayse Lee Maass.
 I am interested in exploring the depths of mathematical optimization and its applications.
-In particular, I am exploring developing efficient algorithms to solve semi-algebraic optimization problems that arise in machine intelligence.
+In particular, I am exploring developing optimization frameworks to improve decision making in problems of humanitarian concern.

 Outside of mathematics, I like watching movies and going hiking through New England.

 ## Education
-- PhD in Mathematics, Northeastern University.
-Fall 2023 - Present
+- PhD in Industrial Engineering, Northeastern University.
+Fall 2025 - Present
+- MS In Mathematics, Northeastern University, Fall 2023 - May 2025 (expected)
 - Bachelor of Science in Mathematical Sciences, Worcester Polytechnic Institute (WPI), August 2019 - May 2023.
 GPA: 3.92/4.0
 - Bachelor of Science in Data Science, Worcester Polytechnic Institute (WPI), August 2019 - May 2023.
 GPA: 3.92/4.0
 	- Major Qualifying Project (MQP) (Senior Thesis): ["Deep Learning for Reflected Backwards Stochastic Differential Equations"](https://digital.wpi.edu/concern/student_works/js956j933?locale=en), Advisor: Stephan Sturm.
 Awarded MQP Departmental Honorable Mention

 ## Research Interests
-My current research involves developing novel algorithms to solve large scale semialgebraic optimization problems.
-Towards this effort, I was awarded the [National Science Foundation Graduate Research Fellowship (NSF GRFP)](https://nsfgrfp.org/).
-To get a flavor of my research, check out my [research proposal](./assets/grfp_proposal.pdf) to the GRFP!
-In short, we hope to develop algorithms and software that can take a large scale polynomial optimization problem and construct and solve its associated SDP relaxation.
-One  key technique we are applying is the Lasserre / Sum of Squares hierarchy for polynomial optimization problems, which is a tool for solving polynomial optimization problems through a sequence of semidefinite relaxations.

-In addition, I am particularly interested in developing solutions where the problem data may be contaminated with outliers.
-Currently, many algorithms are brittle to outliers, but we hope to bridge this gap by developing robust algorithms for these problems.
+My current research involves developing operations research based approaches to problems in the public sector of high humanitarian concern.
+In short, we hope to develop optimzation models, algorithms, and software that can realistically model and help inform policy decision.

 As an undegraduate, I conducted research in public sector operations research.
 This involved applying mixed integer linear fractional programming to the problem of marginal shelter deployment for a city.
 Additionally, I researched deep learning techniques for determining the solution to a certain class of stochastic differential equations for the problem of option pricing in mathematical finance.